quangmnh/Fail-Attemps-Creating-An-Android-Studio-Project/README.md

  So I change compile SDK version in Project Structure to **API 28** and **build tool 30.0.3**, as well as source & target compaiblity as **1.8**

 **It sucks**.
 I don't like this solution at all.

+So let's get to test 05 and try something else.

+# Test 05